The Impact of Astrophysical Priors on Parameter Inference for GW230529: Incorporating Astrophysical Prior Beliefs

 This set of weighted samples provides updated parameter estimates under astrophysically motivated prior assumptions.
 To obtain a discrete set of equally weighted samples, we perform importance sampling on the weighted samples.
 This re-weighting is performed using importance sampling \citep{goertzel1950quota,Robert_Casella,Liu}.
 To do this, we calculate the maximum weight $w_{\mathrm{max}}$ across the samples and then keep each of the samples $\boldsymbol{\theta}_{i}$ with a probability

 When performing prior re-weighting, however, it is important that the proposed prior provides support in the same part of the parameter space as the target prior, otherwise the re-weighting will be highly inefficient.
 Since the original priors are near-uniform in the parameters of interest and also cover a broad parameter range, the astrophysical priors generally comprise a subset of the original ranges.
 However, in cases where the astrophysical priors are sharply peaked, the re-weighting procedure summarized above can lead to a low number of samples in the astrophysical posterior.
-In the analysis presented in Section \ref{sec:results}, we use those samples to create one-dimensional Kernel Density Estimators of the inferred masses and spins.
-In general one needs to compute the number of effective samples \citep{Kish, Elvira}.
-As 90\% credible intervals are the relevant numbers for the scientific conclusions of this work, we checked via bootstrapping tests to what precision the one-dimensional credible intervals from Section~\ref{sec:results} could be quoted, and used that precision.
+In our analyses we ensured a minimum of one thousand effective samples \citep{Kish, Elvira}.
+For the results presented in Section \ref{sec:results}, we use those samples to create one-dimensional Kernel Density Estimators of the inferred masses and spins.
+As 90\% credible intervals are the relevant numbers for the scientific conclusions of this work, we checked via bootstrapping tests to what precision the one-dimensional credible intervals could be quoted, and used that precision.

 The astrophysical models introduced in the next section provide informed distributions for a subset of the parameters of the binary.
 We have no reason to use an informative prior for the sky location or orientation of the binary, so we do not re-weight these parameters in any of our studies.
 We are, however, interested in re-weighting (a subset of) the mass and spin parameters.
 Since the original priors for the masses, spin magnitudes and orientations are independent, we are free to perform the re-weighting procedure described above separately for each parameter, provided that our astrophysically-motivated priors are also independent in these parameters.
 In all cases, only a subset of the parameters are re-weighted while the others retain the original, uninformative priors.
 Then, the re-weighting factorizes as